World powers differing over Iran

 A second diplomat confirmed that there were "disagreements" among this group but said they were still working on a joint statement.

 The EU-3 have issued joint statements at previous board meetings, while the six world powers have not.

 And Finland, speaking for the 25 EU states, was to call Wednesday on Iran to suspend enrichment not as "a voluntary confidence-building measure, but an international obligation," according to a copy of a speech seen by AFP.

 The speech makes clear that the Security Council intends to "adopt appropriate measures," meaning sanctions if Iran does not suspend enrichment.

-IAEA chief Mohamed ElBaradei will present a report Wednesday to his board that documents how Iran failed to heed the UN deadline to suspend enrichment.
+IAEA chief Mohamed ElBaradei was present a report Wednesday to his board that documents how Iran failed to heed the UN deadline to suspend enrichment.